cstriecks/cstriecks.github.io/_pages/about.md

 News and activities:
 <ul>
+ <li>May 2025: I gave a presentation on quantum-safe hybrid key establishment at the <a href="https://cryptull.webs.ull.es/QuRCry/" target="_blank" rel="noopener">Workshop on Quantum-Resistant Cryptography – an EUROCRYPT 2025 affiliated event</a>.</li>
  <li>Apr.
 2025: Accepted talk on hybrid authenticated key establishment at <a href="https://www.etsi.org/events/2450-etsi-iqc-quantum-safe-cryptography-conference-2025" target="_blank" rel="noopener">ETSI/IQC Quantum Safe Cryptography Conference 2025</a> in Madrid in June.</li>
  <li>Jan.
 2025: Accepted paper on malleable SNARKs and their applications at <a href="https://eurocrypt.iacr.org/2025/" target="_blank" rel="noopener">Eurocrypt 2025</a>.</li>
  <li>Jan.
 2025: I am currently co-organizing a <a href="https://sites.google.com/view/qshc25" target="_blank" rel="noopener">workshop on Quantum-Safe Hybrid Cryptography</a> (under the umbrella of <a href="http://acns2025.fordaysec.de" target="_blank" rel="noopener">ACNS'25</a>).</li>